jingwen-z/jingwen-z.github.io/_posts/2019-10-16-how-to-draw-a-map-with-folium-module-in-python.md

   src="{{ site.baseurl }}/images/20191016-vf-info.png"/>
 </p>

-In the sold appartments' dataset, we have data like "id_mutation" to identify the trasaction, "nature_mutation" specifies the sale's nature, "valeur_fonciere" presents the sold price, "code_commune", "nom_commune" and "code_departement" specify the communities and departments, "surface_reelle_bati" describes the real surface area, longitude and latitude can help us to determine the location.
+In the sold apartments' dataset, we have data like "id_mutation" to identify the transaction, "nature_mutation" specifies the sale's nature, "valeur_fonciere" presents the sold price, "code_commune", "nom_commune" and "code_departement" specify the communities and departments, "surface_reelle_bati" describes the real surface area, longitude and latitude can help us to determine the location.

 <p align="center">
   <img alt="dept_geo.head()"